Nearsoft/jobs/readme.md

 <details><summary>Read more</summary>

-  ### Who is Encora?

-We create competitive advantages for client partners through accelerated technology innovation, Encora provides unmatched opportunities for professional development, benefits, total rewards, an extraordinary caring culture.

-Our clients are mainly focused on:
-* Fast Growing Tech
-* Fintech
-* HealthTech
-* Logistics and Supply Chain
-* Digital Commerce
-* LendTech

-### Professional Development

-Encorians find a wide range of opportunities to grow with us, whether it is hand-on experience on high impact challenging projects, learning about top technologies or helping others by sharing what they know.

-### Our MX Offices
-Hermosillo, CDMX, Chihuahua, San Luis Potosí and Mérida.

-### Benefits
-We care about you as a whole person.
-That is why, as an Encorian, you will receive a broad range of benefits, including health insurance, paid time off, and wellness programs designed to promote physical, emotional and financial well-being.

-### Culture
-We have long been recognized as a Great Place to Work and World Blue.
-We strive to create an inclusive, caring culture in which people with diverse backgrounds and talents can be their absolute best.

-Join our passionate community of innovators making lasting impact in the world through technology.

 Responsible for the research, design, development, analysis, testing, and implementation of software operating or application systems.
 Communicates project information to client, project manager, or other design personnel working on projects.
 Maintains good working relationships with clients and staff.
 Writes and maintains complete documentation.
 Supports team members and ensures established goals and deadlines are met.
 Keeps management informed of status and significant problems.